Sacramento D.A.: No charges against police officers who shot Stephon Clark

 One year after Sacramento police shot Stephon Clark to death and sparked a renewed national dialogue over police shootings of young black men, Sacramento County District Attorney Anne Marie Schubert declared Saturday that the officers feared for their lives and “acted lawfully under the circumstances.”
 She declared the shooting justified and said her office was not pressing criminal charges.

-In a statement that lasted more than an hour, Schubert said the officers who shot Clark believed he was armed with a gun and that Clark advanced toward the officers before they opened fire.
+In a statement that lasted more than an hour, Schubert said the officers who shot Clark believed he was armed with a gun when they confronted him in a Meadowview backyard March 18, 2018.
+The pair had received a call of someone breaking car windows.
+They confronted Clark, who was 22, and chased him into a backyard.
+Video showed Clark advancing toward the officers.
+One officer said he believed he saw a muzzle flash at them.

-In a 61-page report on the March 18, 2018, death of Clark, an unarmed 22-year-old who was being chased in the Meadowview area of south Sacramento as a suspected car burglar, Schubert found that the two officers believed Clark was advancing on them with a handgun when they fired 20 rounds at him in a confrontation in his grandparents’ backyard.

 Investigators later found the officers had mistaken a white and pink iPhone in his hands for a gun, a determination that led to angry protests nationwide and dozens of proposed reforms in how the Sacramento Police Department trains its officers on the use of deadly force.